tnichols217/notes/APArt/Piece Descriptions.md

 ## Processes
 1. Researched kid's interpretation of instruments by visiting 4 year olds and observing their drawings
+2. Experimented on methods of recreating the shaky hand effect in 3D through texture, shape, and color

 # 5 - Piano
 ## Dimensions